swapnilkumar78/Weather-App/README.md

-# Weather-App
-Interactive Weather App built using HTML, CSS and Javascript
+#Interactive Weather App to manage the details of the temp,humidity.
+Built using HTML,CSS and JavaScript.
+User can get to know the temperature of any place, after typing the name of the place in the searchbox.